molbiodiv/fennec/doc/admin.rst

     /fennec/bin/console app:create-traittype --format categorical_free --description "general growth form, including size and branching.
 Some organisms have different growth habits depending on environment or location" --ontology_url "http://www.eol.org/data_glossary#http___eol_org_schema_terms_PlantHabit" "Plant Growth Habit"
     /fennec/bin/console app:import-trait-entries --traittype "Plant Growth Habit" --user-id 1 --mapping EOL --skip-unmapped --public --default-citation "Data supplied by Encyclopedia of Life via http://opendata.eol.org/ under CC-BY" growth-habit.tsv

-Approximately 45 thousand of the entries are imported into the database.
+More than 1 million of the entries are imported into the database.
 For the other EOL ids there is no organism in the database, therefore those are skipped (because of the ``--skip-unmapped`` parameter, otherwise the importer would fail).#

 Life Cycle Habit